DataDog/temporal-worker-controller/README.md

 ## How It Works

 Every `TemporalWorker` resource manages one or more standard `Deployment` resources.
-Each deployment manages pods which in turn poll Temporal for tasks in their respective version sets.
+Each deployment manages pods which in turn poll Temporal for tasks pinned to their respective versions.

 ```mermaid
 flowchart TD